Bejmach/flashlight_tensor/README.md

 ```

 ## Documentation
-``cargo doc --open``

-> Currently only avilable by opening from files
-> tensor operations currently undocumented
+> all tensor operations in tensor category

 ## Tests
 Run tests with: